Strong CP from a Hidden Chiral Condensate: Freeze-In Production from the CP Portal

 After chiral symmetry breaking at the confinement scale $\LCP$, the pseudo-Nambu--Goldstone bosons (PNGBs), referred to as dark pions $\tilde\pi$, emerge with masses given by $m_{\tilde\pi}^2 = m_\chi B_{\tilde\pi}$, where $B_{\tilde\pi} \sim 4\pi\LCP$.
 Since $m_\chi \gtrsim \LCP^3 / M^2$ and thus $m_{\tilde\pi} \gtrsim \LCP^2 / M$ (where $m_{\chi}$ here is the effective fermion mass including the contribution from the $\varphi$ vev), it is reasonable to consider $m_{\tilde\pi} \gg \mu_D$.

 If the chiral flavor symmetry is exact---i.e., in the absence of explicit mass splittings or portal interactions that distinguish the individual dark fermion flavors---the dark pions are absolutely stable.
 To see this, note that the dark pions transform as an adjoint representation under the diagonal flavor symmetry $\mathrm{SU}(N_f)_V$ (under which $\chi$, $\bar{\chi}$ simultaneously transform as conjugates), so no flavor-singlet operator involving a single dark pion can be constructed.\footnote{Even when explicit breaking reduces the full flavor group, an unbroken residual symmetry (for example, a $\lab{U}(1)$ subgroup) can render the dark pion charged under it cosmologically stable.
 However, one must still ensure that this charged pion is the lightest dark‑pion state; otherwise, charge‑conserving annihilations (e.g.\ $\tilde\pi^+ \tilde\pi^-\to\tilde\pi^0 \tilde\pi^0$) will deplete the charged relic into neutral pions, which promptly decay.
-Moreover, even if the charged pion is the lightest, the cosmological evolution can be nontrivial due to up‑scattering into (decaying) heavier dark pions, whose rates are exponentially suppressed by their mass splittings. } Unlike the discrete $\mathbb{Z}_2$ parity, there are no irrelevant operators that can break this continuous symmetry.
-While an exact flavor symmetry is not required for spontaneous CP violation, we will enforce it in what follows to investigate the dark pion as a viable dark matter candidate.
+Moreover, even if the charged pion is the lightest, the cosmological evolution can be nontrivial due to up‑scattering into (decaying) heavier dark pions, whose rates are exponentially suppressed by their mass splittings. } In what follows, we will assume that the chiral flavor symmetry is exact and investigate the dark pion as a viable dark matter candidate.
+While an exact symmetry is not required for spontaneous CP violation, it is clearly advantageous in light of Eq.~\eqref{eq:delta_lambda_req} and significantly opens the parameter space in which the strong CP problem is simultaneously solved.

 Turning to the relic abundance, given the significant hierarchy between scales $M$ and $\LCP$, thermal freeze-out is ineffective.
 Consequently, if dark pions make up the dark matter, they must be produced through a different mechanism.
 In this work, we focus on freeze-in~\cite{Hall:2009bx}.